Muphys/ship_detection/README.md

 ### Third Step

-After train, you can visualize the training process using tools/vis.py or tools/vis_simple.py.
+After training, you can visualize the training process using tools/vis.py or tools/vis_simple.py.
 Also, you can test the final model by running analysis/test.py.
-This script will randomly choose sample from the dataset and save the input, output and the ground truth in analysis/figs. The analysis/variance.py is specifically for showing the effect of data augmentation on the loss_mask of the model.
+This script will randomly choose samples from the dataset and save the input, output and the ground truth in analysis/figs. The analysis/variance.py is specifically for showing the effect of data augmentation on the loss_mask of the model.

 <br>